quadbio/scRNAseq_analysis_vignette/Tutorial.md

 We can see that the reference data set has been properly annotated, and it contains cell types representing different brain regions and neuronal subtypes.

-### Strategy 1-1.
+### Method 1-1.
 Transcriptome similarity on cell cluster level
 The first strategy is very simple.
 We can compare the transcriptome profile of each cell population in the query data set, to the transcriptome profiles of different cell types in the reference data set.
 The query cell cluster can be then referred to the cell type in the reference data set which shows the highest similarity of transcriptome profiles.
 To do that, we need to firstly decide two things:
 1. Based on which genes to calculate the transcriptome similarity.
 2. How to define the similarity between two transcriptome profiles.